pableess/dotnet-localization-ex/README.md

 # Owin.Extensions.Localization
 Port of AspNetCore localization middleware (Microsoft.AspNetCore.Localization) to owin middleware.
-The allows a similar programming model as AspNetCore localization request providers and make it much eaiser to write custom providers that multi-target both Owin and AspNetCore.
+The allows a similar programming model as AspNetCore localization request providers making it much eaiser to write custom providers that multi-target both Owin and AspNetCore.

 Localization middleware sets the requests culture and ui culture based a series of pluggable request culture providers.